Kneckter/HAProxySetup/README.md

 # HAProxy Setup for Mapping

 This guide will assist you in setting up HAProxy as a load balancer for multiple proxy endpoints.
+Paid endpoints highly recommended!

 ## Notes and Warnings

 HAProxy doesn't work with paid proxies that are Socks5 or SSL, at least not if they require authentication.
 I never tried SOCKS or SSL paid proxies that don't require authentication.